Ruanda-Urundi franc: History

 The franc became the currency of Rwanda and Burundi in 1916, when the two countries were occupied by Belgium and the Belgian Congo franc replaced the German East African rupie.
-In 1960, the Belgian Congo franc was replaced by the Ruanda-Urundi franc, issued by the "Issuing Bank of Rwanda and Burundi" (Banque d'Emission du Rwanda et du Burundi, BERB).
+In 1960, the Belgian Congo franc was replaced by the Ruanda-Urundi franc, issued by the Banque d'Émission du Rwanda et du Burundi (BERB).
 This circulated after independence until January 1964, when Rwanda and Burundi introduced their own currencies, the Burundian franc and the Rwandan franc.

 Coins

 A single denomination was issued, the 1 franc, between 1960 and 1964.

 Banknotes

 From 1960 to 1963, the BERB issued notes in denominations of 5, 10, 20, 50, 100, 500 and 1000 francs.
 In 1964, Burundi overprinted all of these denominations for use in Burundi, whilst Rwanda overprinted all but the 5 and 10 franc notes for use in Rwanda.
 Some notes were overprinted in 1961 for use as Katangese francs in the successionist state of Katanga in the Congo.